rocky-linux/documentation/docs/desktop/gnome/rdp-server.md

 sudo systemctl enable --now xrdp
 ```

-The RDP server should be installed, enabled, and running if all goes well.
+If all goes well, the RDP server should be installed, enabled, and running.
 But you can't connect just yet; you need to open the correct port on your firewall first.

 If you want to learn more about how Rocky Linux's firewall app, `firewalld`, works, please see our [beginner's guide to `firewalld`](../../guides/security/firewalld-beginners.md).
 If you want to get moved along, run these commands: